 Since then, vampires have become so popularized and familiar that they are widely present in our culture.
 We see them in movies, books, and even works of art.

 But why are vampires so fascinating?
 Why do vampires enthrall humans so much?
 Perhaps it’s because they represent death and suffering.
 Or maybe because they represent the darker sides of our characters that we’re so desperate to hide.

 And because they try to hide when the sun comes out, they are somewhat mysterious and secret, too.
-They are such a polarizing figure that people either love or hate.
+They are such polarizing figures that people either love or hate them.
 Some people even dream about them!

 In this article, we’ll discuss the symbolism of vampires – what they represent in our lives and what they can mean in dreams.

 Here is what vampires could represent in our lives.

 There’s an element of worry when we think about vampires.
 They are these vile creatures that try to suck the life out of humans by sucking the blood out of them.
 That’s why they’re often connected to death.

 In Bram Stoker’s novel, Dracula, the main character (Dracula) was an undead creature that fed on the blood of others to survive.
 Dracula would try to spread this undead curse to other people by sucking the life out of them.

 That’s why vampires have often deemed symbols of death.
 They’re somewhat scary, and there have been many interpretations of Dracula through movies and TV series.